-- 41. The estimated number of trial days required for the completion of all trial work is 2,596 trial days.
-This is a cumulative assessment made on the basis that 1,046 trial days will be required for the completion of trials in respect of the twenty-five detainees presently on trial; 682 trial days will be required for the completion of trials in respect of the eleven detainees awaiting trial; and 868 trial days will required for the completion of trials in respect of the maximum of fourteen persons comprising the indictees who remain at large and four of the eight suspects whose indictments are being submitted for confirmation. - 42.
+- 44. The estimated number of trial days required for the completion of all trial work is 2,263 trial days.
+This is a cumulative assessment made on the basis that 837 trial days will be required for the completion of trials in respect of the twenty-six persons presently on trial (para.
+32); 558 trial days will be necessary to complete trials in respect of the nine detainees awaiting trial (para.
+33); and 868 trial days will required for the completion of trials in respect of the maximum of fourteen persons comprising the accused who remain at large and four of the recently indicted eight accused (para.
+38). - 45.
 In 2003, the Trial Chambers sat a total of 498 trial days.
 In 2002, the three Trial Chambers sat a total of 414 trial days.
 In 2001, the Chambers sat a total of 340 trial days.
 Examination of the Chambers' actual sitting times shows that the amount of time that a Chamber was able to devote to trials over this three year period was 135 trial days in 2001, 150 trial days in 2002 and 166 trial days in 2003.
 In previous Completion Strategy submissions, projections were premised on an average of 150 trial days per year, per Trial Chamber Section.
 For reasons mentioned above (para.
-17), estimates in this document will be based on this average. - 43.
-Factors which contributed to a reduction in the number of trial days included the difficulty to obtain the appearance of witnesses from Rwanda and illness on the part of judges and counsel.
+17), estimates in this document will be based on this average.

+- 46. Factors which contributed to a reduction in the number of trial days included the difficulty to obtain the appearance of witnesses from Rwanda and illness on the part of judges and counsel.
 The ICTR has taken several steps to ensure that such factors are minimized in the future.
 In particular, the Rules have been amended to allow for a Trial Chamber to continue the trial in the eventuality of a judge being ill, absent or permanently unavailable (Rule 15 bis).
 The insistence by the Trial Chambers on having two Defence counsel and, in the event of illness or absence of one counsel, requiring the remaining counsel to continue, will reduce the occurrence of interruptions of trials.
 At present, witnesses from Rwanda are appearing before the ICTR.
-It is important that this situation continues. - 44.
+It is important that this situation continues. - 47.
 Experience shows that it is difficult to ensure that witnesses are always available, even with the use of additional witnesses present in Arusha in case of unavailability.
 A frequent situation in practice is that Prosecution or Defence counsel requires additional time to prepare witnesses for examination-in-chief.
 The Chambers also have to allow Prosecution and Defence additional time for the preparation of cross-examination in situations where unexpected evidence emerges or evidence is tendered without proper notice.
 Sufficient time is needed for pre-trial hearings, deliberation on motions and judgement writing.
 These circumstances combined with illness and other forms of unavailability of witnesses, not only reduce the number of trial days but also the number of sitting hours per trial day.
+Nevertheless, the Chambers will continue their efforts to increase the time spent in the court room.